Azure/azure-openapi-validator/docs/rules.md

 Please refer to [put-request-response-scheme.md](./put-request-response-scheme.md) for details.

+### PutRequestResponseSchemeArm

+The request & response('200') schema of the PUT operation must be same.

+Please refer to [put-request-response-scheme-arm.md](./put-request-response-scheme-arm.md) for details.

 ### RepeatedPathInfo

 Information in the URI should not be repeated in the request body (i.e. subscription ID, resource group name, resource name).